 “Whoever they are, I better keep my distance,” Isaac discerned, “It’s a miracle they didn’t see me!
 I thought for sure I’d be spotted.”

 Isaac heads down the tunnel in the direction the two men came from.
-He comes to another T section and decides to go left.
-As he makes his way down the tunnel, he hears another group of men.
+He makes his way to another T-section and decides to go left.
+As he moves down the tunnel, he hears another group of men.